isabella232/hpctv/README.md

 The root of the application is `/src/App.vue` All other components can be found in `src/components/`.

+In order to connect to the Cheyenne API, you must create a file in `/static/env/host.js` and set this variable:  `var hpctvhost = 'https://yourhost.edu/v1/'`.
+This file is not commited to version control.
+For dev and staging environments, use the following host: `var hpctvhost = 'https://private-08983-hpctv.apiary-mock.com/v1/'`

  ### Vue Router
  The router is responsible for the navigation and url / browser history component of this application.
  All of the routes are defined in `/src/router/index.js`.